 Primary batteries, particularly alkaline and zinc-carbon (Zn-C) types, have a relatively short service life and are frequently discarded in landfills, leading to potential environmental risks and health concerns.
-In order to overcome these challenges, herein, we synthesize three photocatalyst composites ZnO/X by coupling ZnO with X = graphene, graphitic carbon (g-C3N4), and graphene-graphitic carbon (graphene/g-C3N4) substrates using a hydrothermal method with ZnO, and graphene is recovered from spent primary Panasonic AA batteries as the Zn and C source.
+To address this, we synthesized ZnO-based photocatalysts coupled with graphene, graphitic carbon (g-C3N4), and a graphene/g-C3N4 hybrid via a hydrothermal method, using ZnO, and graphene recovered from spent primary batteries.
 Techniques such as scanning electron microscopy (SEM), X-ray diffraction (XRD), and Fourier Transform infrared (FT-IR), X-ray photoelectron spectroscopy (XPS), and diffuse reflectance ultraviolet-visible spectroscopy (UV-vis DRS) have been employed to elucidate the strong influence of graphene on the crystal structure, surface morphology, optical characteristics, and photocatalytic performance of the synthesized composites.
+The results demonstrate that the ZnO/graphene catalyst exhibits 1.5- and 1.7-fold higher rifampicin degradation efficiency than ZnO/graphene/g-C3N4 and ZnO/g-C3N4 under the same conditions.